ribaricplusplus/generator-ribarich-wordpress/README.md

 When running tests, you need to run the `npm run test-phpunit` from the shell launched by LocalWP, because it will contain all the required PHP extensions.

-Furthermore, tests copy all database tables which sometimes results in an error due to MySQL sql_mode config variable.
-So if you're using LocalWP you need to change `sql_mode` in `conf/mysql/my.cnf.hbs`:
+WordPress wp-phpunit test package does database table manipulation that can sometimes fail because of `sql_mode` configuration.
+If you get an error when running tests related to database tables, try modifying `sql_mode` in `my.cnf.hbs`:

 ```
 sql_mode = ONLY_FULL_GROUP_BY,STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_ENGINE_SUBSTITUTION
 ```

-Copying tables slows down test execution, so you can set the environment variable `_PHPUNIT_SKIP_TABLE_COPYING=1` to skip this after the tables have already been copied once.

 ## Development